 Primary Sources VS Secondary Sources

 Secondary sources interpret and/or analyze primary sources.
 Hence, they are further removed from an event / experiment / time period than primary sources.
-Primary sources are often defined in opposition to secondary sources–but, the relationship between these two categories is fluid.

 Finding Primary Sources

 Many primary sources are housed in archival institutions.
 These institutions often organize information differently than libraries.
 The below terminology is often used to describe archival organization: